tatumio/tatum-php/docs/Api/EthereumApi.md

 Generate Ethereum private key

-<h4>1 credit per API call.</h4><br/> <p>Generates the private key of an address from a mnemonic for a given derivation path index.
-The private key is generated for the specific index - each mnemonic can generate up to 2^32 private keys starting from index 0 until 2^31 - 1.</p>
+<h4>1 credit per API call.</h4>

+ Generates the private key of an address from a mnemonic for a given derivation path index.
+The private key is generated for the specific index - each mnemonic can generate up to 2^32 private keys starting from index 0 until 2^31 - 1.

 ### Example